Quick Answer from Google Search Central

 Pattern 1: Programmatic AI Content at Volume Without Editorial Oversight

-The key distinction Google draws: volume is not the problem.
-A publisher producing 500 AI-assisted articles per month, each reviewed by a domain expert for accuracy and supplemented with original data, is a different profile from a publisher generating 500 unedited AI outputs.
-The former is scalable content production; the latter is scaled content abuse.
+Volume alone is not the whole issue.
+A publisher producing many AI-assisted drafts with expert review, original data, and real editorial judgment is different from a publisher generating unedited outputs.
+The former is content production at scale; the latter can become scaled content abuse.

 Pattern 2: AI Content on YMYL Topics Without Credentialed Authorship